The Journal of Humanistic Counseling

-The Journal of Humanistic Counseling is a biannual peer-reviewed academic journal published by Wiley-Blackwell on behalf of the Association for Humanistic Counseling, a division of the American Counseling Association.
-The editor-in-chief is Linwood Vereen (Shippensburg University).
-The journal focuses on humanistic counseling and development and the promotion of toleration, diversity, and human rights.
+The Journal of Humanistic Counseling is a quarterly peer-reviewed academic journal published by Wiley-Blackwell on behalf of the Association for Humanistic Counseling, a division of the American Counseling Association.
+The editor-in-chief is Brett D. Wilkinson (Purdue University Fort Wayne).
+The journal explores humanistic counseling practices and experiential-developmental counseling processes, broadly conceived.
+It aims to disseminate contemporary humanistic scholarship and research that support practitioner growth, training program development, and the vital promotion of inclusivity and diversity across worldviews.

 History

 The journal was established in 1961 as SPATE: Journal of Student Personnel Association for Teacher Education, a name it retained until 1975.
 It was then subsequently known as The Humanist Educator (1975–1982), The Journal of Humanistic Education and Development (1982–1999), and The Journal of Humanistic Counseling, Education and Development (1999–2010).
 It obtained its current name in 2011.

 Abstracting and indexing

 The journal is abstracted and indexed in: